Luc-Marie Bayle

-Luc-Marie Bayle (30 January 1914, Malo-les-Bains – 11 October 2000, Paris) was a French naval officer, painter, and artist.
+Luc-Marie Bayle (30 January 1914 – 11 October 2000) was a French naval officer, painter, and artist.

 Career

-Military
+Youth and military career

-Bayle began his military career in 1932 when he entered the École Navale.
+Bayle was born in Malo-les-Bains.
+He began his military career in 1932 when he entered the École Navale.
 After promotion he sailed on various ships and conducted campaigns to China and Africa.
 After attending further marine school training in Lorient, Bayle completed two missions, one in 1948 the other in 1949, to Adélie Land on the Commandant Charcot for which he became the on-board photographer, historian, and official painter.
 He commanded the French Navy in Polynesia from 1956 to 1958.
 In 1975 he was elected to the Académie de Marine.

 Museum and historical work

 In 1954 Bayle created a large model aircraft carrier on the Seine in order to demonstrate the complexity of the equipment and electronics involved.
 He was the director of the Musée national de la Marine in Paris from 1972 to 1980 and created the concept of a "port-museum", especially in Port-Louis, near Lorient.
 He was particularly interested in historic ships such as the Großherzogin Elisabeth, a three-masted war-damaged ship which was brought back to Brest in 1946 and renamed the Duchesse Anne.
 After serving in the Navy the ship sank into neglect.
 After an initial restoration project funded by the Port-Louis museum, Bayle launched a new call for the rescue of the Duchess Anne in February 1979, deeming her condition to be critical.
 It was ultimately Dunkirk that restored the ship in 1980/81, where it remains on display.
 Bayle founded the French maritime heritage preservation association "AMERAMI" in 1975.